Virginia football rolls to third straight win with shutout of Duke

 “It was a pleasure,” Virginia wide receiver Billy Kemp IV said of not having to sweat out the proceedings down the stretch.
-“Those nail-biter games, they’re tough, but a win is a win, and you’ve got to at the end of the day be happy with every win you get, but today, it really just showed the work we put in, and it’s just nice to not be so close for once.”
+“Those nail-biter games, they’re tough, but a win is a win, and you’ve got to, at the end of the day, be happy with every win you get, but today, it really just showed the work we put in, and it’s just nice to not be so close for once.”

 The Cavaliers amassed 528 yards of total offense and forced four turnovers, the last with 1:43 to play and the Blue Devils threatening at the Virginia 1-yard line, to record their first ACC shutout since 2008 (31-0 against Maryland) and first shutout of Duke since 2006.